EricElmoznino/encoder_dimensionality/README.md

     - **FIGURE**: Diagram depicting each of these components and how they connect, similar to what I had in my poster.
 Path for fitting encoding model, path for computing ED, and connections from them leading to a scatterplot of ED vs. encoding performance.
 - Fitting encoding models.
 Discuss the dataset, and how we fit CNN activations to the neural data.
 - Computing ED.
 Discuss the dataset, the spatial max-pooling, and give the equation.
 Discuss inter-class dimensionality and intra-class dimensionality, and why we might care about both (manifolds for classification vs. manifolds describing objects).
-    - **FIGURE**: Show the distinction between global ED, inter-class ED, and inter-class ED with some examples manifolds.
+    - **FIGURE**: Show the distinction between inter-class ED, and inter-class ED with some examples manifolds.
 - CNN models.
 Discuss where they come from, what datasets they were trained on, what tasks, the architectures.

 ### Results
-- Dimensionality global/inter/intra correlate with encoding performance.
+- Dimensionality inter/intra correlate with encoding performance.
-    - **FIGURE**: Main figure where we show the correlation between global/inter/intra dimensionality with encoding performance.
+    - **FIGURE**: Main figure where we show the correlation between inter/intra dimensionality with encoding performance.
 Standard scatterplot.
-- Dimensionality global/inter/intra increase along the hierarchy.
+- Dimensionality inter/intra increase along the hierarchy.
     - **FIGURE**: Normalize every trained model's dimenensionality to be between 0-1 across the layers.
 Plot all models together.
 - Dimensionality correlates with encoding performance even within layers.
     - **FIGURE**: For ResNet18 and ResNet50 models, show a bar plot with layer depth on the x-axis and dim/encoding correlation on the y-axis, labeling significance.
-- Training increases global/inter/intra dimensionality.
+- Training increases inter/intra dimensionality.
     - **FIGURE**: Show dimensionality across the layers with and without training.
 - Higher dimensional models perform better at object classification.
-Specifically, dimensionality correlates best with prototype classification on novel object categories.
+Dimensionality correlates best with prototype classification on novel object categories.
 Maybe discuss briefly in the context of The Geometry of Concept Learning.
     - **Figure**: Linear/Protytype/ImageNet/ImageNet21k dimensionality vs. classification performance plots.
+- Dimensionality alone is not sufficient to achieve good encoding performance.
+    - **FIGURE**: Counter-example where overfitting a random label dataset has higher dimensionality but lower encoding performance.

 ### Discussion